 Of course, if you are in a hurry or simply feel like it, you can also skip the sign up step and sign in by using your existing Facebook or Google account.
 Just bear in mind that Wix would use your other account’s preexisting data.

-Wix Setup Step 2 – Create Your Website With Wix ADI or Fine Designer-Made Template
+Step 2 of Wix Setup – Create Your Website with Wix ADI or Fine Designer-Made Template

 When you have logged in then there are two ways to take to proceed with Wix setup.
 First you need to decide whether to leave everything to Wix ADI which is so called Artificial Design Intelligence or you would like start by choosing a designer-made template you like.